-- For every ω -regular language L, the minimal number of output colours needed by deterministic Muller automata to recognise L is attained with parity automata (Proposition 6.14).
-The optimal number of colours needed by a parity automaton to recognise a language L reveals a fundamental information about it, called its parity index.
-This is a measure of the topological complexity of L [77, 80]. - Parity languages are exactly Muller languages corresponding to families $\mathcal{F} \subseteq 2+^{\Gamma}$ of subsets of colours such that both \mathcal{F} and its complement are closed under union (Proposition 6.4). - Parity languages are bipositional [30] (in a parity game, both players can play optimally using positional strategies, that is, strategies that use no memory).
-Moreover, over infinite game graphs, these are the only bipositional languages [24], and over finite game graphs, these are the unique bipositional Muller languages [81]. - Solving parity games is both in NP and co-NP [32].
+- The optimal number of colours needed by a parity automaton to recognise a language L reveals a fundamental piece of information about it, called its parity index.
+The parity index (sometimes called Mostowski index) yields a strict hierarchy both for deterministic automata over words and for non-deterministic automata over trees [74, 16] (and these hierarchies are closely related [60, 76]).
+In both cases, this index is a measure of the structural complexity of automata recognising L [93, 76] and of its topological complexity [3, 90].
+Whether we can decide the parity index of a language of infinite trees represented as a non-deterministic parity tree-automaton is a long-standing open problem [75, 30], which is tightly related with the alternation depth of fixpoint operators in μ -calculus formulas [74] - Parity languages are exactly Muller languages corresponding to families $\mathcal{F} \subseteq 2^{\Gamma}{+}$ of subsets of colours such that both \mathcal{F} and its complement are closed under union (Proposition 6.4). - Parity languages are bipositional [37] (in a parity game, both players can play optimally using positional strategies, that is, strategies that use no memory).
+Moreover, over infinite game graphs, these are the only bipositional languages [31], and over finite game graphs, these are the unique bipositional Muller languages [94]. - Solving parity games is both in NP and co-NP [38] (more precisely, the problem is in UP \cap co-UP [49]).
+They can be solved in quasi-polynomial time [18], and whether they can be solved in polynomial time is a major open question.
+This contrasts with the complexity of solving Rabin and Muller games, which is, respectively, NP-complete [36] and PSPACE-complete [47].

 However, these are not the only kind of conditions that deserve our attention.
 In this work, we further investigate transformations producing automata using a Rabin acceptance condition.
-Although in practice solvers for Rabin games are not as developed, Rabin languages are a natural choice and interesting from a theoretical point of view: they are exactly the half-positional Muller languages [81], there exists a correspondence between Rabin automata and memory structures for Muller games [17, 19], and the determinisation of Büchi automata naturally produces Rabin automata [34, 72, 73].
+Although in practice solvers for Rabin games are not as developed, Rabin languages are a natural choice and interesting from a theoretical point of view: they are exactly the half-positional Muller languages [94], there exists a correspondence between Rabin automata and memory structures for Muller games [21, 24], and the determinisation of Büchi automata naturally produces Rabin automata [40, 83, 88].